Non-Profit Fundraising: The Basics of Raising Money

-Many non-profits and charities rely on the generosity of their supporters and donors for funding.
+Most non-profits and charities rely on the generosity of their supporters and donors for funding.
 Therefore, raising funds to allow your organization to accomplish its goals is very important.
-Fundraising events can often help raise a large portion of these funds.
-It also allows the organization to connect with donors and the surrounding community.
+Non-profit fundraising efforts can make or break an organization.
+They also allow the organization to connect with donors and the surrounding community.

 Raising money for a non-profit can certainly be a challenge.
 There are many facets and nuances when it comes to being successful with your fundraising efforts.
 How can you get the most out of your fundraising efforts, events, and strategies?
 As is the case with many things, one of the best ways is to go back to basics.
 Here are just a few of the more critical basics of non-profit fundraising to get you started.

 Why do people give to non-profit organizations?